What are statins?

 Cholesterol and Cardiovascular Disease

 Does cholesterol lead to CVD?
-What is known is that CVD starts with coronary artery endothelial cell damage.
+What is known is that CVD starts with coronary artery endothelial cell damage - damage to the cell walls lining the arteries of the heart.
 This causes an immune response.
-LDL, a lipoprotein, carries cholesterol to the site of damage to help repair the cell wall.
+LDL, a lipoprotein, carries cholesterol to the site of damage to help repair the cell walls.
 That is why it is present in great quantities.
 The body also mounts an inflammatory response.
 It is this response that causes damage.
 The true cause of CVD has shifted to inflammation, clot formation after endothelial cell damage and oxidized LDL.

 What is worth noting is that LDL comes in different forms - large fluffy particles (good LDL) and small dense particles (bad LDL).
 It is the small dense particles that are damaging.
 LDL particles become damaged from oxidation and glycation (interacting with glucose in the blood, which is why diabetes leads to CVD).
 What a normal lipid panel shows is the total LDL count which includes both good and bad LDL.
 Thus, total LDL does not reflect these “bad” particles.
-It is a “particle count” that shows what the breakdown is.
-And even then there is debate on whether or not LDL even causes CVD.
+So, a high LDL could be entirely good LDL.
 See the studies below:

 Ravnskov U, Lorgeril M de, Diamond DM, et al. LDL-C does not cause cardiovascular disease: a comprehensive review of the current literature.
 Expert Rev. Clin.
 Pharmacol.
 2018;11(10):959–970.